aleswita/PdfMerger/README.md

 # PdfMerger
-PDF Merger for Nette Framework and Ghost Script.
+PdfMerger for Nette Framework and Ghost Script.

 ## Installation
 The best way to install AlesWita/PdfMerger is using [Composer](http://getcomposer.org/):